openid/ipsie/IL1-SCIM.md

 After a user is deleted, Application MUST allow the creation of a new user with the same username.

 #### 3.2.7 Get All Users (GET /Users)
-A search for all users in the system are performed by the SCIM operation: GET /Users/
+A search for all users in the system are performed by the SCIM operation: GET /Users

 This endpoint ensures that any accounts which were made by a Just-in-Time (JIT) provisioning action can be managed by the Identity Service.

+To ensure that large amounts of data can be read from the Application, the application must support with index-based or cursor-based pagination for the GET /Users request.
+To ensure system stability and prevent abuse, the Relying Party shall enforce rate limits on this endpoint and must respond with appropriate headers, such as "429 Too Many Requests" and "Retry-After," when limits are exceeded.

 #### 3.2.8 Get User By ID (GET /Users/{id})
 User searches by id are performed via the SCIM operation: GET /Users/{id}